Artists Who Play Martin Guitars (Updated for July 2024)

 5. Neil Young

-The dreadnought guitar shape was invented by Christian Frederick Martin in 1931.
+The dreadnought guitar shape was invented for the Ditson company in 1916 and first used by Martin in 1931.
 It was named after the mighty British battleships used during the First World War.
 The Dreadnought model quickly became a favourite amongst folk musicians due to its full and rounded tone, loud projection and clear tones.

 Hank Williams’ famous 1941 Martin D-28 was later owned by another Martin enthusiast and player - Neil Young.
 Young purchased it in the late 1970s and immortalised it in the song “This Old Guitar” which was his way of paying respect to his idol’s musical legacy.
 Aside from this heritage piece, it was much fancier Martin D-45 that found a special place in Neil Young’s heart.
 It is that very model we hear on what is perceived as an acoustic guitar masterpiece - his 1972 album Harvest (inducted into the Grammy Hall of Fame).